1st of 5 Technical Articles:

 Further tests, on different sizes non-ferrous metal particles, showed that the distance thrown may be further or shorter as a function of the size.
 However, once 3000 rpm was reached and exceeded, there was very little additional throw.

 For this reason, it is not possible to adjust the rotor speed of many Eddy Current Separators.
 The optimum rotor speed is set during final testing.
 Further commissioning on site focuses on the other variables such as the belt speed, splitter position and burden depth of material.

 In this series of technical blogs, we will examine a wide range of operational parameters of the Eddy Current Separator.
 This information has been obtained through extensive testwork at our manufacturing and test facility in the UK and on site.

-For further information on Eddy Current Separators or metal recovery please contact us on:
+For further information on Eddy Current Separators or metal recovery or if you require any information on magnetic separation products or any of the services we have available at Master Magnets, please contact us on:

 Telephone: +44 (0) 1527 65858